letscontrolit/ESPEasy/docs/source/Rules/Rules.rst

 .. code-block:: html

  On startwatering do
   gpio,12,1 //start watering (open valve) timerSet,1,600 //timer 1 set for 10 minutes
  endon

  On stopwatering do
   timerSet,1,0 //timer 1 set to halt, used to stop watering before the timer ends! gpio,12,0 //stop watering (close valve) endon

  On Rules#Timer=1 do
    gpio,12,0 //stop watering (close valve) endOn

-Provided that you also have the valve etc, the plants will be happy.
+Provided that you also have the valve etc., the plants will be happy.

 SendTo and Publish
 ------------------
-With SendTo you can add a Rule to your ESPEasy, capable of sending an event to another unit.
+With SendTo you can add a Rule to your ESP Easy, capable of sending an event to another unit.
 This can be useful in cases where you want to take immediate action.
 There are two flavors:
 - SendTo to send remote unit control commands using the internal peer to peer UDP messaging